asteca/ASteCA/docs/index.rst

 ASteCA
 ======

-**ASteCA** is an open-source tool developed in Python for the analysis of stellar clusters.
+The *Automated Stellar Cluster Analysis* package or **ASteCA** is an open-source tool developed in Python for the analysis of stellar clusters.
 It is designed to determine their structural parameters, membership probabilities, and both intrinsic and extrinsic fundamental properties, including extinction, distance, metallicity, age, binarity, and mass.